-When I gave a different batch to some of my other Trusty Taste Testers, they said they were some of the best things they’d ever eaten.
+When I gave a batch to some of my other trusty taste testers, they said they were some of the best things they’d ever eaten.
 I did think maybe I had overdone some of the chocolate on the sides, but after baking these for exactly 19 minutes, and leaving them to cool for half an hour or so they were SO GOOEY and oh my actual days.

 Folding through the Kinder Chocolate is easy as its solid, but folding in the Kinder Bueno isn’t as easy because they’re quite a bit more fragile.
-If you’re worried, I did it a couple of times I did it where I put the Kinder Chocolate pieces in first into the cookie dough, and then the Bueno so it wasn’t quite as solid as just the dough on its own.
+If you’re worried, I did it a couple of times where I put the Kinder Chocolate pieces into the cookie dough first, and then the Bueno so it wasn’t quite as solid as just the dough on its own.
 It’s not the end of the world if they Kinder Bueno pieces break up, but if you do it by hand it’ll be a lot safer than using a mixer for this bit!

 If you wanted to make these into a chocolate cookie dough, rather than a ‘plain’ one, you can add in 25g of cocoa powder, but take out 50g of the plain flour.
 The cocoa powder dries the cookie dough out more in comparison to the flour, so you’d have a smidge less dry ingredients.
 If you wanted to make these into actual cookies, you’d have to add in 50g more flour, so that they don’t spread too much!

-If you’re not careful, the chocoalte that is on top or sticks out of the Cookie Bars can burn slightly, but if your oven is the correct temperature it should be fine.
+If you’re not careful, the chocolate that is on top or sticks out of the cookie bars can burn slightly, but if your oven is the correct temperature it should be fine.
 If it burns really quickly, then something is wrong with your oven.
 I bake these for 19 minutes in my oven, and the chocolate edges just ever so slightly start to boil a bit, and thats it.
 They’re never fully burnt because the traybake isn’t in for so long, and I use a fan oven at 170C.

 I hope you love this recipe as much as I did!
 Enjoy! x